celery/celery/docs/configuration.rst

     stored task tombstones are deleted.

-    **NOTE**: For the moment this only works with the database, cache and MongoDB backends.
+    **NOTE**: For the moment this only works with the database, cache and MongoDB

+* CELERY_TRACK_STARTED

+    If ``True`` the task will report its status as "started" when the task is executed by a worker.
+    The default value is ``False`` as the normal behaviour is to not report that level of granularity.
+Tasks are either pending, finished, or waiting to be retried.
+Having a "started" status can be useful for when there are long running tasks and there is a need to report which task is currently running.
+    backends.

 * CELERY_TASK_SERIALIZER